end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2015-02-01-dns-343-monitor-easily-monitors-disk-space-on-your-dns-343-nas.md

   - Freeware

 ---
 # DNS343Monitor

-DNS-343 Monitor is a tool for monitoring how much space is left on your DNS-343 NAS device.The [DNS-343](http://www.google.com/?q=dns-343) is a [Network Attached Storage](http://en.wikipedia.org/wiki/Network-attached_storage) (NAS) device that can hold as much as 4 drives.
+DNS-343 Monitor is a tool for monitoring how much space is left on your DNS-343 NAS device.

+The [DNS-343](http://www.google.com/?q=dns-343) is a [Network Attached Storage](http://en.wikipedia.org/wiki/Network-attached_storage) (NAS) device that can hold as much as 4 drives.
 Since all the drives are shared in a Network, each disk can quickly become full.
 This tools allows you to see the remaining space left on each individual drives.

 It's main features are: